MetLife Insurance Company – Individual

-On January 30, 2019, MetLife Insurance Company requested an average increase of 77.8 percent on block of long-term care policies for individuals that reimburse for charges for nursing home or assisted living care.
-The policies were issued in Connecticut from 1999 to 2012 and are no longer being marketed.
+On January 30, 2020, MetLife Insurance Company requested an average increase of 9.4%-91.7% percent on blocks of long-term care policies for individuals that reimburse for charges for nursing home, assisted living, hospice and comprehensive care.
+The policies were issued in Connecticut from 1999 to 2012, include Partnership policies and are no longer being marketed.

 There are just over 5,000 policies in force in Connecticut.